ni/niveristand-custom-device-handbook/docs/express/Configuration_Rules.md

 - Every `TypeGuid` must be a valid GUID string in the format `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.
 - GUIDs must be **unique within the document**.
 Reusing a GUID for two different types causes a generation error.
 - GUIDs must be **stable across regenerations** for the same type.
-Changing a GUID in the XML while an existing system definition references the old GUID will cause VeriStand to fail to load the saved device.
+Changing a GUID in the XML while an existing system definition references the old GUID will cause VeriStand to fail to load the saved Custom Device.

 #### Document order